Is the project solely focused on the main cities?

 What is the output of the Initiative?

 We have two key tasks: our first is to act as a conduit in bringing people together – trade and industry organisations, development agencies, third-level institutions, government and companies – in a forum in which to develop solutions; and our second is to bring forward policy suggestions under the terms of our mandate.
-We’ve already held a summit, two mini conferences and produced a policy paper on asset management and an academic paper on fintech.
-We’ve also attracted media coverage in publications including the Financial Times.
+We hold meetings and produce papers on a wide range of topics.
+We use the media to promote our ideas and we have appeared regularly in the press in Ireland, Scotland and the wider UK.

 How is the Initiative managed?